About The Club

 Facilities include well equipped clubrooms and a synthetic outdoor bowls green.

-Competitive pennant outdoor and indoor carpet bowls is offered for both male and female players of all ages as well as social bowls throughout the year.
+Competitive outdoor pennant, indoor carpet bowls and petanque are offered for both male and female players of all ages as well as social bowls and social petanque throughout the year.

 The clubrooms have a licenced bar and can be made available for private functions.